AlexsLemonade/reproducible-research/instructor_notes/openscpca/01_openscpca-setup.md

 6. Finally, we can [launch the VSCodium instance](https://lfr.console.aws.amazon.com/ls/research/webapp/home/virtual-computers) and set up.
 First, launch from the "Access operating system" dropdown, and:
     - Sign into GitKraken and clone the fork
-    - Setup conda
+    - Set up conda
-    - Setup pre-commit
+    - Set up pre-commit

 7. _While keeping the instance window open_, return to the LSfR page to launch the instance as `VSCodium`.
     - We'll now have two browser windows: One with Ubuntu and one with VS Code that can be used side-by-side